 Be Receptive to Their Needs

-If your partner is undergoing depression therapy in Walnut Creek, they may or may not want to discuss the process with you.
+If your partner is undergoing depression therapy, they may or may not want to discuss the process with you.
 You can certainly ask them how it went, but try not to be upset if they just don’t feel like talking about it.
-Therapy is emotionally draining, and they may be better served by doing something relaxing afterwards.
+Therapy is emotionally draining, and they may be better served by doing something relaxing afterward.
 On the opposite end, if they do want to discuss it, make a pot of tea and get comfortable.
 You’ll likely be there for a while, but this is a great opportunity to strengthen your bond.

 Be Patient with the Process